mkang315/ASF-YOLO/README.md

 We trained and evaluated ASF-YOLO on the two [datasets](https://github.com/mkang315/ASF-YOLO/tree/main/datasets): the [2018 Data Science Bowl (DSB2018)](https://kaggle.com/competitions/data-science-bowl-2018) from Kaggle and the [Breast Cancer Cell (BCC) dataset](https://bioimage.ucsb.edu/research/bio-segmentation) from the Center for Bio-Image Informatics, University of California, Santa Barbara (UCSB CBI).
 The [yolov5l-seg.pt](https://github.com/mkang315/ASF-YOLO/blob/main/yolov5l-seg.pt) is the initial weight of the pretrained MS COCO dataset by [YOLOv5l](https://github.com/ultralytics/yolov5) and isn't the ASF-YOLO training weight on the evaluation datasets, which has been stated in the paper.

 ## Referencing Guide
 Please cite the paper if using this repository.
-Here is a guide to referencing this work in various styles for formatting your references:
+Here is a guide to referencing this work in various styles for formatting your references:</br>

-> Plain Text
+> Plain Text</br>
 - **Elsevier Numbered Style**</br>
 M. Kang, C.-M. Ting, F.F.
 Ting, R.C.-W. Phan, ASF-YOLO: a novel YOLO model with attentional scale sequence fusion for cell instance segmentation, Image Vis.
 Comput.
 147 (2024) 105057.</br>